asyncgui/asyncgui/sphinx/intro.rst

 Although it wasn't originally intended, ``asyncgui`` ended up having no global state.
 All states are represented as:

 * `closure variables <https://docs.python.org/3/glossary.html#term-closure-variable>`__
-* local variables declared in coroutines/generators
+* local variables declared inside the body of coroutines/generators
 * instance attributes

 not: